PublicDesignWorkshop/FoodParent2.0/docs/Dev_Setup.md

 Get ssh access to the development server: `nate`
 - `ssh <your_user>_nate@ssh.phx.nearlyfreespeech.net`

+Why node v6?
+- If you see errors when building that node-sass does not yet support your runtime environment, the version of node-sass used here
+  - only supports up to node v7
+  - However, if you need to run 'npm install' then be careful, node v6 ships with npm v3 which does not read the package-lock file
+  - The lock file is needed to ensure the exact same dependencies are installed

 Make a change to the js, then:
 - `npm run publish`